Terms

 }

-If the first element is 1, which means that we found an ADT value of Succ, the computer gets the pointer to the second element of n, binds it to m, frees the outer tuple of (1, pointer-to-m), and then evaluates foo(m).
+If the first element is 1, which means that we found an ADT value of Succ, the runtime gets the pointer to the second element of n, binds it to m, frees the outer tuple of (1, pointer-to-m), and then evaluates foo(m).

 Type